 2. …and smart-BA do not authorise or approve BCS ISEB!
 (Only kidding, love ’em to bits really!)

 Some revision materials…

-3. Click here for a manual called Strategic Business Analysis which is similar in scope to the ISEB Certificate in Business Analysis Essentials (note: this manual is the only item on this website where there is a charge).
+3. Click here for a manual called Strategic Business Analysis which is similar in scope to the ISEB Certificate in Business Analysis Essentials.
+There is no downloadable version of this manual.

 These modules almost all have explanatory notes in (except the data modelling one – but there is plenty of explanation of that in Business Data Modelling – Why and How).
 There is also a case study to download with it.